 The radioactive atom at the heart of targeted radioligand therapy is, in reality, just an atom that emits energy.
 Atoms chosen for use in this medicine have specific properties that have medical value.

-Once infused into the bloodstream, targeted radioligand therapy carries individual radioactive atoms through the body, not lingering anywhere long enough to do major damage until it finds its destination.
-Only when many radioactive atoms coat a tumor do they collectively have power to do real damage.
+Once infused into the bloodstream, targeted radioligand therapy carries individual radioactive atoms through the body.
+When many radioactive atoms coat a tumor, they collectively have power to do real damage.